andrerpena/SmartRecords/README.md

 About the author
 ----------------

-My name is André Pena.
+Hello everyone, my name is André Pena.
+I'm a .NET developer from Brazil.
+I hope you will enjoy SmartRecords as much as I enjoy developing it.
+If you have any problems, you can post a [GitHub issue](https://github.com/andrerpena/SmartRecords/issues).
+You can reach me out at andrerpena@gmail.com or [andrerpena.net](http://www.andrerpena.net) (Tumblr).